Fleid/fleid.github.io/_posts/2020-05-28-adf-devops.md

 - The benefit of **dedicating SHIR** to each factory instance would be to allow for each developer to get a distinct networking path to their own data sources
 - That implies that each developer use different data sources, and not just different credentials
 - Which means we are serious about security, which means we are using Azure Key Vault to store those secrets (and not the native ADF option)
-- But there is currently no way to dedicate a Key Vault instance the same way we're dedicating SHIR
+- But there is currently no way to dedicate a Key Vault instance the same way we're dedicating SHIR (a benefit of their hidden wiring)
 - So the developers can only read secrets coming from the same Key Vault
 - Since we're using a single repository, that means the same secrets
 - Which breaks the whole equation